« Visit Fantastic Cleaners

 Also:

-• Don’t leave water standing for hours – You will promote limescale build-up even more if water sits inside overnight before you need to use the kettle again in the morning.
+• Don’t leave water standing for hours – You will promote limescale build-up even more if the water sits inside overnight before you need to use the kettle again in the morning.
 And think!
 Wouldn’t your tea taste better if you made it with fresh water?

 Safety tip: Always shake your kettle before turning it on!
 It’s so easy to switch the appliance empty, first thing, when you are still half asleep and burn it or worse, now that you’ve learned to throw away the excess water after each use!